jur/juhutube/README.md

 To playback a video press the RETURN key.
 When you want to playback a playlist starting with the current selected video, press SPACE.
 If you want to play the videos in the reverse order press the R key.

+To get all playlists of a channel press the P key.